Project Small Steps is now on Etsy! ( www.etsy.com/shop/projectsmallsteps )

 The phrase, “a life by design,” does not mean handbags and luxury cars.
 To me and my family, it means making conscious choices to live the life we want according to our morals and goals.
 We choose to not settle for the hand we’ve been given.
 We have decided to make some serious sacrifices in order to make our life successful on our own terms.

 When my husband separated from the Air Force, we moved back to California to be close to our family and raise our daughters in our home town.
 Unfortunately, the transition to civilian life hasn’t been as smooth as we had hoped for.
 There is no out processing briefing that could prepare us for a lousy job market, employers that change pay and cut benefits at the drop of a hat, or sky rocketing real estate prices.
-These hurdles have occurred while we work to overcome anger due to PTSD and health issues from previous deployments.

 Instead of accepting a new life of struggle and constant defeat, we set our sites on achieving our goals without sacrificing what is most important to us- raising our daughters.